davidsntg/dawlysd.github.com/_pages/about.md

 <div class="row justify-content-between">
 <div class="col-md-8 pr-5">

 <p>Hi !!!
-My name is David Santiago &amp; I spend my life juggling between iTerm and Azure portal.
-I am passionate about infrastructure, automation and network!!</p>
+My name is David Santiago &amp; I am passionate about infrastructure, automation and network!!</p>

 <p>I live in the countryside near Clermont-Ferrand, in France.
 I work for Microsoft as a Cloud Solution Architect, my role is to support our customers to take advantage of Azure.</p>